phantombuster/legacy-docs/api.rst

 Add an agent to the launch queue.
 This call always succeeds — to know if the agent was successfully added to the launch queue, call either ``/api/v1/agent/{id}/output.json`` or ``/api/v1/user.json``.

 ``{id}`` (``Number``)
-    The ID of the agent to launch.
+    ID of the agent to launch.

 ``command`` (``String``)
     Command to use when launching the agent (optional).
 Can be either ``casperjs`` or ``phantomjs``.